 The YMCA entered into a swap agreement to fix the interest rate on the Series 2011 Colorado Education and Cultural Facilities Authority Variable Rate Demand Refunding Bonds through October 1, 2038.
-Under the 2011 swap agreement, the YMCA is to receive interest from the counterparty at 70% of Libor and to pay interest to the counterparty at a fixed rate of 3.52% on an original notional amount of \$43,420,000.
-The notional amount as of December 31, 2021, was \$31,840,000.
-In December 2019, the mandatory tender on the bonds was exercised which resulted in a reduction of the interest rate on the bonds (as described in Note 7).
-This amendment had no effect on the 2011 swap agreement.
+Under the 2011 swap agreement, the YMCA was to receive interest from the counterparty at 70% of LIBOR and to pay interest to the counterparty at a fixed rate of 3.52% on an original notional amount of \$43,420,000.
+Upon the issuance of the Colorado Educational and Cultural Facilities Authority Revenue Refunding Bonds (YMCA of the Rockies Project), Series 2022 (see Note 8 below), the 2011 swap agreement was amended and restated.